conda/conda-index/README.md

 conda index, formerly part of conda-build.
 Create `repodata.json` for collections of conda packages.

-A channel directory is a directory with a `noarch` subdirectory and other subdirectories named for conda's supported platforms `linux-64`, `win-64`, `osx-64`, etc. Place packages into the same platform subdirectory each archive was built for.
+In order to run this command, you will need to point it at a channel directory, which is a directory containing conda packages that typically has a `noarch` subdirectory and other subdirectories named for conda's supported platforms `linux-64`, `win-64`, `osx-64`, etc. Place packages into the same platform subdirectory each archive was built for.
 Conda-index extracts metadata from these packages to generate `index.html`, `repodata.json` etc. with summaries of the packages' metadata.
 Then conda uses the metadata to solve dependencies before doing an install.

 ## Run normally